mylar3/mylar3/README.md

 Renaming
 - You can now specify Folder / File Formats.
-- Folder Format - if left blank, it will default to just using the default Comic Directory (and creating subdirectories beneath in the format of ComicName-Year)
+- Folder Format - if left blank, it will default to just using the default Comic Directory [ and creating subdirectories beneath in the format of ComicName-(Year) ]
   You can do multi-levels as well - so you could do $Publisher/$Series/$Year to have it setup like DC Comics/Batman/2011 (as an example)
 - File Format - if left blank, Mylar will use the original file and not rename at all.
 This includes replacing spaces, and zero suppression (both renaming features).
+- Folder Format IS used on every Add Series / Refresh Series request.
+Enabling Renaming has no bearing on this, so make sure if you're not using the default, that it's what you want.

 Please help make it better, by sending in your bug reports / enhancement requests or just say what's working for you.